Satisfy your chocolate craving with this Dairy-Free Chocolate Cake! Perfectly moist and decadent, made with ZERO dairy!

 - Measure liquid in liquid cups and dry ingredients in dry cups: Don’t try to measure liquids in dry measuring cups or vice versa.
 If the ratios of ingredients are thrown off, the cake won’t bake like it’s supposed to!

 Good question!
 With so many great milk substitutes out there, this is easy.
 I used almond milk and got great results!
+You can try coconut milk, soy milk, oat milk or even smashed avocado.
+Let me know if you try.

 Because I am using almond milk, this cake does not have lactose.
 However, check your frosting!
 It may have some lactose if it has butter in it.